pierrediedhiou/cybersecurity-journey/glossary.md

 including the WSTG and OWASP Top 10
 - **OWASP WSTG** — Web Security Testing Guide, OWASP's methodology for testing web application security across all SDLC phases
+- **oledump** — A REMnux tool used to analyze OLE (Object Linking and Embedding) files such as Word and Excel documents that may contain malicious macros or embedded objects
 ## P
 - **Packet** — Small unit of data transmitted over a network
 - **Patch** — A software update that fixes a security vulnerability